 Planting natives supports a system of ecological interconnectedness that often eludes human understanding.
 Thankfully this awesome mystery does not have to remain unknown.
 It can be directly observed, admired, and appreciated.
 Sometimes all it takes is the planting of a shrub.

-Jake Gamble is the Stewardship Coordinator for Red-tail Land Conservancy.
+Jake Gamble is the Stewardship Manager for Red-tail Land Conservancy.
 Impassioned by land conservation, he strives to protect and preserve the natural quality of Indiana while inspiring others to do the same.

 Photo by Peter Albrecht